 Late Season Deer Hunting

-When the weather starts becoming cold, there will be fewer food deer can find and consume.
+When the weather starts becoming cold, there will be less food deer can find and consume.
 In the end, when the winter comes, it will totally disappear under the blanket of snow.
-This means bucks will move less, they will stay away from the wide-area that don’t have much to offer them and focus on a zone that’s filled with something to eat.
+This means bucks will move less, they will stay away from the wide-area that doesn’t have much to offer them and focus on a zone that’s filled with something to eat.